roman-bushuiev/ProteinTTT/README.md

 ## Usage

 In the following example, we use ESMFold + TTT to predict the structure of a protein.
-Here, customizing ESMFold with TTT leads to structure prediction with almost twice higher pLDDT.
+Here, customizing ESMFold with TTT leads to structure prediction with twice higher pLDDT.

 ```python
 import torch